Prussia: Wars of unification

-In 1862 King Wilhelm I appointed Otto von Bismarck as Prime Minister of Prussia.
+In 1862, King Wilhelm I appointed Otto von Bismarck as Minister President of Prussia.
 Bismarck was determined to defeat both the liberals and conservatives and increase Prussian supremacy and influence among the German states.
 There has been much debate as to whether Bismarck actually planned to create a united Germany when he set out on this journey, or whether he simply took advantage of the circumstances that fell into place.
 Bismarck curried support from large sections of the people by promising to lead the fight for greater German unification.
 He successfully guided Prussia through three wars, which unified Germany and brought William the position of German Emperor.

 Schleswig Wars

 The Kingdom of Denmark was at the time in personal union with the Duchies of Schleswig and Holstein, both of which had close ties with each other, although only Holstein was part of the German Confederation.
 When the Danish government tried to integrate Schleswig, but not Holstein, into the Danish state, Prussia led the German Confederation against Denmark in the First War of Schleswig (1848–1851).
-Because Russia supported Austria, Prussia also conceded predominance in the German Confederation to Austria in the Punctation of Olmütz in 1850.
+Because Russia supported Austria, Prussia also conceded predominance in the German Confederation to Austria in the Punctation of Olmütz in 1850, resulting in a return to the status quo.

 In 1863, Denmark introduced a shared constitution for Denmark and Schleswig.
 This led to conflict with the German Confederation, which authorised the occupation of Holstein by the Confederation, from which Danish forces withdrew.
 In 1864, Prussian and Austrian forces crossed the border between Holstein and Schleswig initiating the Second War of Schleswig.
 The Austro-Prussian forces defeated the Danes, who surrendered both territories.
 In the resulting Gastein Convention of 1865 Prussia took over the administration of Schleswig while Austria assumed that of Holstein.